 Family projects can help children better understand the themes of Yom Kippur.

-- If your child is into paper dolls, make some all-white clothing for them in the spirit of the tradition to wear all white on Yom Kippur.
+- If your child is into paper dolls, make some all-white clothing for them in the spirit of the tradition of wearing all white on Yom Kippur.
 Discuss what wearing white represents and how that connects to Yom Kippur.
 You’ll be surprised how creative kids’ answers are!

-- Create puppets to animate the story of Jonah and the Whale, which we read on Yom Kippur.
-This is a great opening to talk with children about listening and about changing behavior.
+- Create puppets to animate the story of Jonah and the whale, which we read on Yom Kippur.
+This is a great opening to talk with children about listening and changing behavior.

-It can be very powerful for a child to hear their parent apologize, and it positively models for them for them the ways we can repair hurt.
-For example, ever since I can remember, my parents have called my sisters and me before Yom Kippur to offer an apology for anything they have done to hurt us in the past year; they’ve been doing it since we were young.
-You can also ask your child to name aloud something they would like to do better in the coming year.
+It can be powerful for a child to hear their parent apologize, and it positively models the ways we can repair hurt.
+For example, ever since I can remember, my parents have called my sisters and me before Yom Kippur to offer an apology for anything they have done to hurt us in the past year, something they’ve done since we were young.
+You can also ask your child to name something they would like to do better in the coming year.

 In the Jewish tradition, tzedakah is a mitzvah, a religious obligation.
 At Yom Kippur, many Jewish families give money or food in the amount they would have eaten over the holiday to a food bank to help feed those for whom the fast isn’t optional.
-Work with your child to make a list of everything they eat during the day, then either go to the store together and pick out food to donate, or work out how much you think it would cost and write a check to your local food bank.
-If you find that you or your child is enthusiastic about the idea of feeding the hungry, you can also go to a soup kitchen or a food pantry and help serve food.
+Work with your child to make a list of everything they eat during the day, then either go to the store together and pick out food to donate or work out how much you think it would cost and write a check to your local food bank.
+If you find that you or your child is enthusiastic about the idea of feeding the hungry, you can also go to a soup kitchen or a food pantry.

 Doing this kind of prep work will help your child better understand what is happening on Yom Kippur.

 Finally, in anticipation of the holiday, ask whether your congregation offers babysitting, special children’s programming, or family services.
 Your synagogue is likely eager to help young families connect, and these options are likely to be a better Yom Kippur fit for your child than sitting in adult service with you.
 If you do bring them to adult services, bring quiet toys and remember to take your kids outside the room if they need snacks.
-(If you are not yet a member of a congregation, use this Find a Congregation tool to find one near you.)
+If you are not yet a member of a congregation, use our Find a Congregation tool to find one near you.